Four 2022 New Jersey maternity leave laws provide three sets of benefits that work differently for many groups of new parents.

-Two laws determine how much maternity leave pay a new parent who works in New Jersey might receive.
-The weekly benefit amount can range from $170 on up to $881, depending on income range, and eligibility.
+Two laws determine how much maternity leave pay a new parent who works in New Jersey might receive in 2022.
+The weekly benefit amount can range from $0 up to $993, depending on income range, and eligibility.

-For starters, only parents who pay into the system qualify.
-Therefore, your benefit level could by zero or something completely different if you fall into any of these categories.
+For starters, only parents who pay into the system qualify for NJ maternity leave payments.
+Therefore, your benefit level could be zero.
+A personal loan could help cover expenses during your unpaid time off if you fall into any of these categories.

 - Federal government employees

 - Residents who commute to work in other states

 NJ Temporary Disability Insurance (TDI) determines the benefit amount available to women during leave due to pregnancy-related health conditions.
 Fathers are ineligible because they do not experience physical limitations.

 - Medical complications related to pregnancy